gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 People - It tracks the twitter usernames to stream, can contain a comma-separated list of screen names.

-Location - Geographic bounding boxes to track.It accepts only one set of geographic bounding box, without brackets and special characters.
+Location - Geographic bounding boxes to track.
+A bounding box is of the format: long1,lat1,long2,lat2 where each value is a floating-point number between -180 and 180.
+This parameter may include mutiple bounding boxes; for example, two bounding boxes would be a comma-separated list of 8 values.

 Sample twitterfilter rule: